Cue Card Sample

 - why you bought it

 and explain why you did not use it much.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 We buy things either because we need them, or we like them.
 Sometimes we buy things just because we think we might need them!
-But, just because we buy something, we need, it doesn’t necessarily mean that we use them much.
-Sometimes, we don’t even use them at all and leave them at a storeroom.
-One such thing, that I bought a few years ago, was a nice looking and expensive sound system, made by a very famous German company.
+But, just because we buy something, we need, it doesn’t necessarily mean that we use it much.
+Sometimes, we don’t even use them at all, and leave them in a storeroom.
+One such thing, that I bought a few years ago, was a nice-looking and expensive sound system, made by a very famous German company.
 However, I scarcely used it ever.

 It was a sound system which was really unique and special to me at the time of its purchase because of its many cool and advanced features.
 In fact, I bought the system after making very careful consideration of the coverage requirements for my rooms, the walls, the ceiling and the floors as so that the sound system could interact perfectly with its surroundings.
 Anyway, I bought the sound amplifier, of course, because I wanted to listen to some of my favourite soft rock and pop music in isolation from the crowds and noise of the “rest of the world”.